-Contemporary Ballet Company
+Contemporary Dance Company

 Portland - Oregon

 Samuel Hobbs was a university track athlete before his exposure to dance in 2004.
-He studied on scholarship at Western Oregon University, Long Beach Ballet, and the American Dance Festival in Classical Ballet and Contemporary Modern Dance; graduating in 2007 with a degree in the Visual and Performing Arts—Dance, Art and Music.
+He studied on scholarship at Western Oregon University, Long Beach Ballet, and the American Dance Festival in Classical Ballet and Contemporary Modern Dance; graduating in 2007 with a degree in the Visual and Performing Arts—Dance, Art, and Music.

 Holly Shaw was born and raised in Northern California, where she began her dance training at the age of seven in Ballet, Tap, and Jazz.
 Turning her focus to Ballet in High School, Holly began performing with Crockett-Deane Ballet, and Sacramento Ballet, studying on scholarship at the Houston Ballet Academy during the summer of 2005.

 In 2006, Holly began attending the University of Utah in Salt Lake City, where she performed internationally with the resident company Utah Ballet, and began her professional career in 2007 as a guest-artist with Aspen-Santa Fe Ballet.
 Holly graduated with a Bachelor’s of Fine Arts in Ballet with an emphasis in Performance and Teaching in 2010.